 The look of them all long and glossy with their shiny collars and clean pink tops.

 Sparkly pencils, red-white-and-blue pencils, rainbow pencils, pencils sporting Garfield and Peanuts characters, traditional pencils in regal yellow and mustard yellow thanks to the 1889 Hardtmuth luxury pencil unveiled at that year’s Exposition Universelle.

-And the smell.
-Sweet cedar and rubber, tang of glue, the mustiness of the clay used temper the graphite’s hardness—a move revolutionized by Henry David Thoreau—and the tinny odor from the brass ferrule.
+Sweet cedar and rubber, tang of glue, the mustiness of the clay used to temper the graphite’s hardness—a move revolutionized by Henry David Thoreau—and the tinny odor from the brass ferrule.

 Cups and cups of pencils by the dozen, by the gross.

 My first memory of pencils is in kindergarten, sharpening the big red trunk of those styluses made for little hands, hefting the thick wood in my fingers.